Last Updated on

 - Oil for frying

-Once combined, pour mixture into skillet with mushrooms.
+Once combined, pour mixture into skillet with the cooked mushrooms and onions.

-Stir well.
-Stir regularly until the mixture begins to thicken like a soup.
+Stir well and regularly until the mixture begins to thicken like a soup.
+About 5-10 minutes on medium heat.

 Fill the bottom of a skillet with oil (vegetable, canola, or peanut) for frying your onions.